Eparchy of Raška and Prizren: Archbishopric of Ohrid

 After the victorious Byzantine conquest of First Bulgarian Empire in 1018, by order of emperor Basil II an autonomous Archbishopric of Ohrid was established in 1019, by lowering the rank of the autocephalous Bulgarian Patriarchate due to its subjugation to Constantinople, placing it under the supreme ecclesiastical jurisdiction the Patriarchate of Constantinople.
-Imperial charters of 1019 and 1020 mention three bishoprics on the territory of present-day Eparchy of Raška and Prizren with episcopal seats in the cities of Ras, Prizren and Lipljan.
+Imperial charters of 1019 and 1020 mention three bishoprics on the territory of present-day Eparchy of Raška and Prizren with episcopal sees in the towns of Ras, Prizren, and Lipljan.
 All three were designated as distinct dioceses of the autonomous Archbishopric of Ohrid.

-Under the jurisdiction of Serbian Orthodox Church
+Serbian Archbishopric

-The autocephaly of Serbian Orthodox Church was established in 1219 by Saint Sava, who was consecrated as first Serbian archbishop by the Byzantine patriarch residing at that time in Nicaea.
-Since then, all of the three old bishoprics of Raška, Prizren and Lipljan were under the constant jurisdiction of Archbishop of Serbia.
-New Bishopric of Hvosno was also created in northern parts of the region of Metohija.
-The see of Serbian archbishop was soon transferred from Monastery of Žiča to Peć in Metohija.
+The autocephaly of Serbian Archbishopric was achieved in 1219 by Saint Sava, who was consecrated as first Serbian archbishop by the Byzantine patriarch residing at that time in Nicaea.
+All of the three old eparchies of Raška, Prizren and Lipljan were, with some interruptions, under the jurisdiction of Serbian Archbishopric and Serbian Orthodox Church ever since.
+New eparchy of Hvosno was also created in northern parts of the region of Metohija.
+The see of Serbian archbishop was soon transferred from Žiča Monastery to Patriarchate of Peć Monastery in Metohija.